edgexfoundry/edgex-docs/docs_src/microservices/device/Ch-DeviceServices.md

 === "Custom Structured Configuration"
     For Go Device Services see [Go Custom Structured Configuration](../../../getting-started/Ch-GettingStartedSDK-Go/#custom-structured-configuration) for more details.

     For C Device Service see [C Custom Structured Configuration](../../../getting-started/Ch-GettingStartedSDK-C/#custom-structured-configuration) for more details.

+## Secrets

+!!! edgey "EdgeX 2.0"
+    New in EdgeX 2.0 the Device Services now have the capability to store and retrieve secure secrets.
+Note that currently this only applies to Go based Device Services.
+The C SDK currently does not have support for `secrets` which is planned for the Jakarta 2.1 release.

+#### Configuration

+All instances of Device Services running in secure mode require a `SecretStore` to be created for the service by the Security Services.
+See [Configuring Add-on Service](../../../security/Ch-Configuring-Add-On-Services) for details on configuring a `SecretStore` to be created for the Device Service.
+With the use of `Redis Pub/Sub` as the default EdgeX MessageBus all Device Services need the `redisdb` known secret added to their `SecretStore` so they can connect to the Secure EdgeX MessageBus.
+See the [Secure MessageBus](../../../security/Ch-Secure-MessageBus) documentation for more details.

+Each Device Service also has detailed configuration to enable connection to it's exclusive `SecretStore`

+!!! example "Example - SecretStore configuration for Device MQTT"
+    ```toml
+    [SecretStore]
+    Type = "vault"
+    Host = "localhost"
+    Port = 8200
+    Path = "device-mqtt/"
+    Protocol = "http"
+    RootCaCertPath = ""
+    ServerName = ""
+    TokenFile = "/tmp/edgex/secrets/device-mqtt/secrets-token.json"
+      [SecretStore.Authentication]
+      AuthType = "X-Vault-Token"
+    ```

+#### Storing Secrets

+##### Secure Mode

+When running an Device Service in secure mode, secrets can be stored in the SecretStore by making an HTTP `POST` call to the `/api/v2/secret` API route on the Device Service.
+The secret data POSTed is stored to the `SecretStore` based on values in the `[SecretStore]` section of the configuration.
+Once a secret is stored, only the service that added the secret will be able to retrieve it.
+See the [Secret API Reference](https://app.swaggerhub.com/apis-docs/EdgeXFoundry1/device-sdk/2.0.0#/default/post_secret) for more details and example.

+##### Insecure Mode

+When running in insecure mode, the secrets are stored and retrieved from the *Writable.InsecureSecrets* section of the service's configuration.toml file.
+Insecure secrets and their paths can be configured as below.

+!!! example "Example - InsecureSecrets Configuration"
+    ```toml
+       [Writable.InsecureSecrets]
+         [Writable.InsecureSecrets.DB]
+         path = "redisdb"
+           [Writable.InsecureSecrets.DB.Secrets]
+           username = ""
+           password = ""
+         [Writable.InsecureSecrets.MQTT]
+         path = "credentials"
+           [Writable.InsecureSecrets.MQTT.Secrets]
+           username = "mqtt-user"
+           password = "mqtt-password"
+    ```

+#### Retrieving Secrets

+Device Services retrieve secrets from their `SecretStore` using the SDK API.
+See [Retrieving Secrets](../../getting-started/Ch-GettingStartedSDK-Go/#retrieving-secrets) for more details using the Go SDK.

 ## API Reference